raxo-ai/raxo/README.md

 - 💻 Simple integration into existing Python projects and data pipelines
 - 📚 Comprehensive documentation and examples for easy adoption and implementation

-Get started with Raxo today and unlock the power of transforming text into actionable SQL queries for your data needs
+Get started with Raxo today and unlock the power of transforming text into actionable SQL queries for your data needs.